You’re moving house? Yay! Congratulations!

-31. Wrap your cutlery in a plastic wrap to keep them in place before putting them inside a box.
+- Wrap your cutlery in plastic wrap to keep them in place before putting them inside a box.

 Packing things in your living room and other rooms…

-36. Tape mirrors at the center in the form of an X to avoid breakage.
+- Tape mirrors at the centre in the form of an X to avoid breakage.

-39. Use beer boxes for your books and other things you may need to carry.
-It’s easier to use beer boxes because of its handles on the sides.
+- Use beer boxes for your books and other things you may need to carry.
+It’s easier to use beer boxes because of their handles on the sides.

 At the new home…

-46. To prevent yourself from getting locked in rooms, use rubber band that you can string around door knobs by crossing it over and wrapping it around the door knob on the other side.
+- To prevent yourself from getting locked in rooms, use a rubber band that you can string around doorknobs by crossing it over and wrapping it around the doorknob on the other side.